retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 On import, place all bib(la)tex field Zotero doesn't have an existing field for in the Zotero `extra` field of the item

+## importNoteToExtra

+default: `annote,annotation`

+On import, import note-like fields in this comma-separated list to the `extra` field, unless the note has rich text.

 ## importUnknownTexCommand

 default: `ignore`